Certified Clinical Medical Assistant (CCMA)

 - Six full-length practice exams provided

-- Must be at least 17 years of age
+- Must be at least 18 years of age, or have parental/guardian consent if under 18

 - Government-issued photo ID or passport